jasewarner/gulp-shopify/README.md

 Jase Warner ( [https://jase.io](https://jase.io "Jase Warner’s website") )

-> If this project has been a help to you, feel free to [buy this grateful developer a beer](https://www.buymeacoffee.com/jasewarner/) 🍻
+> If this project has been a helping hand to you, feel free to [buy this grateful developer a beer](https://www.buymeacoffee.com/jasewarner/) 🍻

 ## Synopsis